J-Col/Marvin-Minsky/README.md

-# Marvin-Minsky
+# Marvin Minsky

-Class group for CINS 110
+Class Group for CINS 110

-Author: Joshua Colclazier
+##Author: Joshua Colclazier

-Marvin Minsky
+###Marvin Minsky Facts:
 1. Contributions to Cognitive Psychology
 2. PhD at both Harvard and Princeton
 3. Lived to be 88